rakyll/appdatapreferences-localstorage/README.md

 # Appdata Preferences for Local Storage

-Appdata Preferences for Local Storage seamessly syncs your local storage with Google Drive, you don't need to worry about persisting your user settings anymore.
+Appdata Preferences for Local Storage seamessly syncs your local storage with Google Drive, you don't need to worry about persisting your user settings and application data anymore.

 ## quickstart

 Include appdatapreferences and configure it with an access token.
 Your access token need to be authorized for `https://www.googleapis.com/auth/drive.appdata` scope.
 You can go through [one of the OAuth 2.0 flows](https://developers.google.com/accounts/docs/OAuth2) to retrieve one or use [Google+ Sign-In](https://developers.google.com/+/web/signin/) button.

+Grab the `dist/appdatapreferences.js` and include it.

     <script src="/path/to/appdatapreferences.js"></script>
     <script>